janvidankhara/FSE-Node-TuitterBookmarks-Messaging/Readme.md

 ## Problem Statement

-In terms of functionality, Tuiter is currently limited.
-We need a set of features to boost engagement and make the app interesting to use in order to gain and retain users.We plan to implement a secure private chat .Tuiter's private chat feature is a wonderful way to collaborate and debate with other Tuiter users.
+In terms of functionality, We need a set of features to boost engagement and make the app interesting to use in order to gain and retain users.We plan to implement a secure private chat .Tuiter's private chat feature is a wonderful way to collaborate and debate with other Tuiter users.
 There is currently no method to keep track of conversations as they occur.
 A private chat will be included in our implementation.
 On Tuiter, a user can send a direct